National Salvation Front (Lebanon): Formation

-Involvement in the Lebanese civil war
+Involvement in the Lebanese Civil War

 Mountain War

 Fighting between the Druze PLA and LF and between the Druze and LAF, intensified during the month of August.
-Intense Druze PLA artillery shelling forced the Beirut International Airport to close between 10 and 16 August, and the Druze PSP/PLA leadership made explicit their opposition to the deployment of Lebanese Army units in the Chouf.
-The U.S. Marines compound came under further Druze PLA shell-fire on 28 August, this time killing two Marines, which led the Marines to retaliate with their own artillery, shelling the Druze positions in the Chouf with 155mm high-explosive rounds.
+Intense Druze PLA artillery shelling forced the Beirut International Airport to close between 10 and 16 August, and the Druze PSP/PLA leadership made explicit their opposition to the deployment of Lebanese Army units in the Chouf District.
+The U.S. Marines compound came under further Druze PLA shell-fire on 28 August, this time killing two Marines, which led the Marines to retaliate with their own artillery, shelling the Druze positions in the Chouf District with 155mm high-explosive rounds.
 This incident marked the beginning of the shooting war for the U.S. military forces in Lebanon.
 Although President Gemayel accused Syria of being behind the Druze shelling and threatened to respond accordingly, artillery duels between the LAF and Druze militias continued sporadically until a ceasefire came in effect on late August.